 Is Ergen about to get the receipt for his evil behavior?
 Or will broadcasters bow to what many believe is the inevitable evolution of the advertising business?
 By year's end, the outcome of the Disney-Dish negotiations could signal where the industry is headed.

-"For some people, it gets personal," says Shull.
-"For me, it's about business.
-There are always a few differences of opinion, but when there are billions of dollars at stake, greed usually wins out."
+"For some people, it gets personal," Shull says.
+"For me, it's business.
+There's always some disagreement, but when there are billions of dollars at stake, greed usually wins out."

-"We are a big customer of Disney's," answered Clayton.
+"We are a big customer of Disney's," Clayton answered.
 "I would not expect them to take it down with the AutoHop as the reason."
 Added Ergen, "Our checks are pretty big."
 Dish pays Disney roughly $1 billion a year for ESPN alone.
 But that's not quite enough to settle the analyst community.
 "I have no idea what is going to happen," admits Jayant.

 As the recent Dish-ESPN lawsuit highlighted, thanks to "most favored nation" provisions (which guarantee that no rival will get a better deal), subscriber rates are intertwined throughout the TV industry.
 If Disney accepts less than market value from Dish, it likely will have to give discounts to other distributors, too.
 And walking away from Dish might not necessarily mean losing all 14 million pay TV consumers if some of them defect to rival services.
 A recent survey by Lazard Capital found that 41 percent to 48 percent of pay TV subscribers would cancel or switch their service if they lost a top broadcast network, and 35 percent would cancel if they lost ESPN.
 "If anything, content's leverage over distributors is strengthening," concludes analyst Barton Crockett.